tensorpack/tensorpack/docs/tutorial/dataflow.md

 # DataFlow

-DataFlow is a library to help you build Python iterators to load data.
+DataFlow is a library to easily build Python iterators for efficient data loading.

 A DataFlow has a `get_data()` generator method, which yields `datapoints`.